J-A-Web-Design/abvisioncare/src/content/pages/about.md

       color: '#393939'
     text:
       markdown_content: >-
-        Our board certified optometrists use their clinical experience and extensive knowledge to diagnose and manage the wide array of ocular diseases our patients encounter.
-Having an integrative approach that combines technologies such as retinal cameras, and visual field machines, with a patient centered approach through patient education and collaboration, helps ensure that we provide the best care and experience for all of our patients.
+        Our board-certified optometrists use their clinical experience and extensive knowledge to diagnose and manage the wide array of ocular diseases our patients encounter.
+Having an integrative approach that combines technologies such as optical coherence tomography (OCT), retinal cameras, and visual field machines, with a patient-centred approach through patient education and collaboration, helps ensure that we provide the best care and experience for all of our patients.
       color: '#393939'
     image:
       image_path: /src/assets/images/abvisioncare-holistic-eye-health.webp